jMetal/jMetal/docs/index.rst

 solution encodings, benchmark problems, quality indicators, and utilities for performing experimental studies.

-The current stable version is 5.11 (https://github.com/jMetal/jMetal), which is based on the description of jMetal 5 included in the paper "Redesigning the jMetal Multi-Objective Optimization Framework" (http://dx.doi.org/10.1145/2739482.2768462), presented at GECCO 2015.
-We are currently working on preparing the next major release of jMetal (version 6.0).
-The version in GitHub now is 6.0-SNAPSHOT.
+The current stable version is 6.0 (https://github.com/jMetal/jMetal).
+The working version in GitHub is 6.1-SNAPSHOT.

 jMetal is described in the following papers: